 It has become crucial that staff and visitor safety needs to be taken into consideration.
-With appropriate steps you take to keep the football minimal, your reception staff/front of house can stay behind the scenes or be relocated to other tasks.
+With appropriate steps you take to keep the football minimal, your reception staff can stay behind the scenes or be relocated to other tasks.

 Pass printing & security access

 We have different types of visitors coming to your building, being able to identify the visitors can prevent unexpected visitors putting your staff and guests' safety at risk.

 Pass printing is an additional visitor management technique to ensure the building's security.
 It helps you identify different types of visitors including unauthorised visitors.